mr4tt/zotbot/README.md

 - [ToS about](https://www.tosabout.com/)

 - [The Minard Map - "The best statistical graphic ever drawn"](https://bigthink.com/strange-maps/229-vital-statistics-of-a-deadly-campaign-the-minard-map/) - Vital statistics of Napoleon's deadliest campaign

+- [Moving Objects in 3D Space](https://visualrambling.space/moving-objects-in-3d) - Trying to understand how to move objects in 3D space

 - [Stack Overflow Developer Survey 2022](https://survey.stackoverflow.co/2022/) - In May 2022 over 70,000 developers told us how they learn and level up, which tools they’re using, and what they want.